Gin-Quin/Fa/documentation/values/numbers.md

 ## Integers

 Integers are the most common numbers.
-They follow slightly different rules depending on the target language (Javascript or Zig).
+They follow slightly different rules depending on the target language (JavaScript or Zig).

-Integers are automatically inferred to three different sizes, depending on their sizes: 32-bit, 48-bit and 64-bit.
+Integers are automatically inferred to three different sizes, depending on their size: 32-bit, 48-bit and 64-bit.

 ```ts
 myInteger = 12